simplepush/simplepush-hacs-integration/README.md

 ### Sending notifications with attachments

-This example automation sends a notification with two attachments to the configured Simplepush key.
+This example automation sends a notification with four attachments to the configured Simplepush key.
-The first attachment is a JPG file while the second attachment is a video with a thumbnail.

 ```
 alias: Attachments with Simplepush
 description: >-
-  Send a notification with two attachments
+  Send a notification with four attachments
 trigger: []
 condition: []
 action: